 Sonnet 561

-All Hallow’s Eve the mist of death descends
+All Hallow’s Eve, the mist of death descends

 By ghoulish shapes their presence so portends

-That every soul is not of Heaven born.
+That every soul is not of Heaven born—

-‘Mong other icons to assuage their fears
+‘Mong other icons to assuage their fears,

 Where yet some essence braves the vale of tears.

-That darkened eve that outre vision paints
+That darkened eve this arcane vision paints

-In doubts that linger on the Day of Saints.
+Black doubts that linger on the Day of Saints.

 © Loubert S. Suddaby.
 All Rights Reserved